dengyun-git/STEpUp_QC_Paper/README.md

    2) QC.plot.202306.R ---------> script used to make plots and tables as shown in our 'QC manuscript'.
    3) QCnorm.Paper.202306.R ----> functions used to perform each of our standardization steps.
 This function is called by QC.paper.202306.R
    4) QCassess.Paper.202306.R --> functions used to perform quality evaluation, and to generate plots and tables.
 This function is called by QC.paper.202306.R.\
-These scripts are stored in the Github folder called 'Scripts'.

 * Full dataset required by R code in "Scripts" folder includes x4 .xlsx/csv files, 3x .txt files and 4x .tsv/.adat files which are required by the scripts:
    1) adat_to_redcap_SIN_map.csv